-6.D.1.
+6.C.1.
 RESEARCH PROPOSITION

-Purpose: The Research Proposition is a grant-writing and oral presentation exercise that will take place during the Fall quarter of the 2nd year.
-The purposes of the Research Proposition are: (1) to encourage the student and thesis advisor to work together at an early stage to develop the student's thesis research project; (2) to promote students' interactions with potential members of their Thesis Committee early in the graduate career; (3) to develop the student's grant writing and oral presentation skills; (4) to test the student's grasp of core material relating to the student's research project; and (5) to encourage development of materials for a potential fellowship application.
+Purpose: The Research Proposition is a grant-writing exercise that will take place during the Fall quarter of the 2nd year, in lieu of a comprehensive Qualifying Exam.
+The purposes of the Research Proposition are:

+- 1. to get the student and Thesis advisor to work together at an early stage to develop the student's Thesis research project. - 2. to have each student choose potential members of his/her Thesis Committee early in the graduate career. - 3. to teach/develop the student grant writing and oral presentation skills. - 4. to test the student's grasp of core material relating to the student's research project - 5. to provide the basis for a fellowship application